solo-io/gloo/projects/gloo/doc/docs/cli/glooctl_install.md

 ### Options

 ```
-      --docker-email string      Email for docker registry.
-Use for pulling private images.
-      --docker-password string   Password for docker registry authentication.
-Use for pulling private images.
-      --docker-server string     Docker server to use for pulling images (default "https://index.docker.io/v1/")
-      --docker-username string   Username for Docker registry authentication.
-Use for pulling private images.
   -d, --dry-run            Dump the raw installation yaml instead of applying it to kubernetes
   -f, --file string        Install Gloo from this Helm chart archive file rather than from a release
   -h, --help               help for install
   -n, --namespace string   namespace to install gloo into (default "gloo-system")
-      --release string           install using this release version. defaults to the latest github release
 ```

 ### Options inherited from parent commands